 Identifying and breaking down data silos needs to be an important goal of any digital transformation effort for businesses.

-At a micro level, data silos cause inefficiency for team members.
+At a micro level, a data silo causes inefficiency for team members.

 Data-driven organizations are 23 times more likely to acquire customers, 6 times as likely to retain customers, and 19 times as likely to be profitable as a result

-At a macro level, these data silos are splitting up organizations and preventing the most efficient operation possible.
+At a macro level, a data silo splits up organizations and prevents the most efficient operation possible.

-Breaking down data silos is about more than just the data silos themselves.
+Breaking down data silos is about more than just the silos themselves.

 The larger picture relates to the overall adaptability and change the mentality of the business.
 By targeting data silos, management is making a commitment to become more efficient and embracing change.